British Columbia Strata Property Practice Manual

 Buy today and be strata-savvy!

-• new table: judicial review of CRT decisions
+• summaries of numerous judicial reviews of CRT decisions

 Editorial Board